Trump promises sweeping drug price cuts, targets lobbyists, cheap overseas prices

 Updated:

-Saying the drug lobby is making “an absolute fortune on American consumers,” President Donald Trump promised lower prices at the pharmacy counter soon in a speech Friday about his long-awaited plan to cut prescription drug prices.
+Saying the drug lobby is making “an absolute fortune” on American consumers, President Donald Trump promised lower prices at the pharmacy counter soon in a speech Friday about his long-awaited plan to cut prescription drug prices.

 “We are launching the most sweeping action in history to lower the price of prescription drugs for the American people,” he said.